taz1003/PP4_Eventify_Event_Planner/README.md

 - All descriptive content was written with comprehensive support from [Grammarly](https://app.grammarly.com/) extension.
 - The webpage was designed using [MockFlow Wireframe](https://wireframepro.mockflow.com/).
-- The color palette used in the website was generated using [ColorSpace](https://mycolor.space/) palette generator.

 ### Code